MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

    - If you have an existing connection but wish to create a new one, select **New connection** on the command bar.
    - If you have no connections and wish to create a new connection, select **+Add Connection**.

    > [!IMPORTANT]
-> Unlike other areas of Power Apps, connections shared with a user are not available for use with this feature.
-Only connections created by the current user will appear in this wizard.
+   > Connections that are shared with you aren't available for use with this feature.
+Only connections created by the current user appear in the virtual table wizard.

 2. You're directed to a new tab in your browser.
 Select your authentication method.
 Depending on the authentication method selected, you'll be asked to provide credential information required to create the connection.